NabloP/b5w3-insurance-risk-modelling-challenge/README.md

-# Fintech UX Challenge Week 2 - 10 Academy
+# B5W3: Insurance Risk Analytics & Predictive Modeling Week 3 - 10 Academy

 ## 🗂 Challenge Context
-This repository documents the submission for 10 Academy’s **B5W2: Customer Experience Analytics for Fintech Apps** challenge.
-The objective is to evaluate customer satisfaction with mobile banking apps by scraping, analyzing, and visualizing user reviews from the Google Play Store for:
+This repository documents the submission for 10 Academy’s **B5W3: Insurance Risk Analytics & Predictive Modeling** challenge.

-- Commercial Bank of Ethiopia (CBE)
-- Bank of Abyssinia (BOA)
-- Dashen Bank
+The goal is to support AlphaCare Insurance Solutions (ACIS) in optimizing underwriting and pricing by analyzing customer, vehicle, and claims data to:

+- Identify low-risk customer segments

+- Predict future risk exposure

+- Enable data-driven premium optimization

-This project simulates the role of a data analyst at Omega Consultancy, advising fintechs on improving user experience and retention.
+This project simulates the role of a risk analyst at AlphaCare Insurance Solutions (ACIS), supporting actuarial and underwriting teams with data-driven insights for optimizing premium pricing and minimizing claims exposure.

 The project includes:

-- 🧹 Clean scraping and preprocessing of Play Store reviews
+- 🧹 Clean and structured ingestion of raw customer, vehicle, and claims datasets

-- 💬 Sentiment analysis (VADER, DistilBERT) and keyword clustering

-- 📊 UX pain point detection and feature insight generation

-- 🛢️ Relational database setup using Oracle XE

-- 📈 Stakeholder-ready visualizations and diagnostics

-- ✅ **Streamlit App** for a seamless, non-technical user experience
+- 📊 Multi-layered Exploratory Data Analysis (EDA) across customer, product, geographic, and vehicle dimensions

+- 🧠 Modular profiling of loss ratio, outliers, and segment-specific profitability

+- 🗃️ Defensive schema auditing and data quality validation routines

+- 📦 Reproducible data versioning using DVC with Git and local cache integration

+- 🧪 Scaffolded modeling pipeline for classification-based claims risk prediction (planned)

+- ✅ Structured orchestration of insights through testable, class-based Python modules and `eda_orchestrator.py` runner script

 ## 🔧 Project Setup